jliu2006/pingo/README.md

 # pingo
-Identifying Thermokarst Lakes in the Qinghai-Tibetan Plateau Using Discrete Wavelet Transform--Based Deep Learning
+Identifying Thermokarst Lakes in the Qinghai-Tibetan Plateau Using Discrete Wavelet Transform-Based Deep Learning

 By Olivia Liu, Andrew Li, and Jiahe Liu